shaukat-abidi/banking_and_finance/README.md

 Lets try to train a very simple Fraud detection model on financial transaction dataset.
 We selected public dataset from Kaggle, *[Synthetic Financial Datasets For Fraud Detection](https://www.kaggle.com/ntnu-testimon/paysim1)*.

-For more details, feel free to navigate the baseline_fraud_detection.ipynb.ipynb.
+For more details, feel free to navigate through baseline_fraud_detection.ipynb.ipynb.